Remote Site Description

 Plaque made by AA1SE, thanks Ray!

-This remote is a combined effort of N1MGO, KT1I , WB8PKK and W1EJK
+This remote is a combined effort of N1MGO, KT1I , WB8PKK, W1EJK and many others!
+Thanks!!

 This remote is located in Gardner, MA (Worcester County) GRID FN42an